1156054203/astair/README.md

 Usage: astair_phred_values_v3.py [OPTIONS]

 Options:
-  -1, --fq1 TEXT                  First in pair (R1) sequencing reads file in
+  -1, --fq1 TEXT                  First in pair (R1) sequencing
-                                  fastq.gz format  [required]
+                                  reads file in fastq.gz format
+                                  [required]
-  -2, --fq2 TEXT                  Second in pair (R2) sequencing reads file in
+  -2, --fq2 TEXT                  Second in pair (R2) sequencing
-                                  fastq.gz format  [required]
+                                  reads file in fastq.gz format
+                                  [required]
   -cm, --calculation_mode [means|absolute]
-                                  Gives the mode of computation used for the Phred scores summary, where means runs
+                                  Gives the mode of computation used
-                                  faster.
-(Default is means) -d, --directory TEXT            Output directory to save files.  [required] -s, --sample_size INTEGER       The number of reads to sample for the analysis.
-(Default 10 000 000) -p, --plot                      Phred scores will be visualised and output as a pdf file.
-Requires installed
-                                  matplotlib.
-  -q, --minimum_score INTEGER     Minimum Phred score used for visualisation
-                                  only.
-(Default 15)
-  -c, --colors LIST               List of color values used for visualistion
-                                  of A, C, G, T, they are given as color1,color2,color3,color4.
-Accepts valid
-                                  matplotlib color names, RGB and RGBA hex strings and  single letters denoting color
-                                  {'b', 'g', 'r', 'c', 'm', 'y', 'k', 'w'}.
+                                  for the Phred scores summary,
+                                  where means runs faster.
 (Default
-                                  skyblue,mediumaquamarine,khaki,lightcoral)
+                                  is means)
+  -d, --directory TEXT            Output directory to save files.
+                                  [required]
+  -s, --sample_size INTEGER       The number of reads to sample for
+                                  the analysis.
+(Default 10 000 000)
+  -p, --plot                      Phred scores will be visualised
+                                  and output as a pdf file.
+Requires installed matplotlib.
+  -q, --minimum_score INTEGER     Minimum Phred score used for
+                                  visualisation only.
+(Default 15) -c, --colors LIST               List of color values used for visualistion of A, C, G, T, they are given as
+                                  color1,color2,color3,color4.
+                                  Accepts valid matplotlib color
+                                  names, RGB and RGBA hex strings
+                                  and  single letters denoting color
+                                  {'b', 'g', 'r', 'c', 'm', 'y',
+                                  'k', 'w'}.
+(Default skyblue,medium
+                                  aquamarine,khaki,lightcoral)
   --help                          Show this message and exit.
 ```